TangJingfan/ve203-notes/rc_note/rc0/rc0.md

 ## Induction and Recursion

 Many things in this world are not chaotic; rather, there exist some hidden rules.
 Induction and Recursion employ these rules to find some properties.
+Induction is useful to learn new things.
+For instance, we use induction to verify the correctness of an algorithm.
+A graph below shows what we will learn.

 ```mermaid
     graph